Published: September 25, 2020

-Besides, every year new regulations enter the market along with new more advanced hack techniques.
+Besides, every year, new regulations enter the market along with new and even more advanced hack techniques.
 That’s why it’s of high importance to make sure that your app has some proven regulative protection.

 We came up with a list of the most important moments you should pay attention to in order to create a fully secure online banking app:

 As mentioned before, it’s hard and even wrong to just trust that your mobile app is secure.
 To ensure that your services are trustworthy, you should request appropriate security institutions to examine your app’s compliance with their regulations.
 Depending on the region you’re going to conduct your business in, you might need to comply with the following regulations:

 Payment Card Industry Data Security Standard (PCI DSS) is an international security standard that provides a set of requirements (12) that are created to maintain a secure environment while processing, storing, or transmitting credit card information.

 Payment Services Directive 2 (PSD2) is a regulation for electronic payment services in the EU.
 It’s a new version of PSD which is intended to help banking businesses adapt to new technologies, encourage innovations, and, naturally, make payment services more secure.